 Creamy Garlic Butternut Squash Noodles (Whole30)

 Creamy garlic butternut squash noodles are the perfect quick and easy weeknight meal!
-Butternut squash noodles are a healthy alternative to pasta and are just as filling and delicious!
-This recipe is vegan, dairy free, gluten free, paleo and Whole30 friendly!
+Butternut squash noodles are a fun alternative to pasta and are just as filling and delicious.
+The dairy free creamy garlic sauce will make you want to lick the plate, this recipe is sure to become one of your favorites.

 butternut squash noodles with a creamy garlic sauce with arugula in a cast iron skillet